tymyrddin/blue/source/docs/dev/appsec/libraries/README.md

 # Secure by Design: Choosing libraries and frameworks to minimise risk

 Modern software relies on a deep tree of dependencies, where a single vulnerable submodule can compromise an entire application.
-The risk isn’t just the flaws in your code—it’s the recursive sum of all security bugs in every library, framework, and transitive dependency you pull in.
+The risk is not just the flaws in your code.
+It is the recursive sum of all security bugs in every library, framework, and transitive dependency you pull in.

 ## Why it matters